ccanvas/libccanvas/README.md

 When `Client` goes out of scope, it will automatically call `drop` of self - thus removing it from the ccanvas session, avoiding the situation of a "ghost component".

-## Contribution
+## Features

 Feel free to add implementation of your own API/bindings/functionalities to this crate under a non-default feature gate.
+Check [`src/features`](https://github.com/ccanvas/libccanvas/tree/master/src/features) for more info.